Just the FAQs

 Can I stop using masks and wipes?

-No. 365DisInFx™ LPU devices provide an additional tool for helping to reduce airborne pathogens and should be used in conjunction with proper PPE, cleaning protocols and HVAC filtration as part of a complete indoor disinfection strategy.
+No. 365DisInFx™ LPU devices provide an additional tool for helping to reduce airborne pathogens and should be used in conjunction with proper PPE, cleaning/sanitation protocols and HVAC filtration as part of an indoor disinfection strategy that includes regular handwashing, mask wearing and social distancing.
 More information about how to protect yourself and others is provided by the CDC.

 Where is your technology intended for use?